top of page

 WINE OF THE MONTHa Gascon wine recommended by our Working Partner “De la Terre au Verre

-D’ARTAGNANE-Velo, one of our Working Partners, is based in Lupiac, the birthplace of D’Artagnan, and was also very involved in the celebrations of the 350th anniversary of the death of D’Artagnan on 25th June 1673.
-The programme of these activities in 2024 can be found at: https://www.autourdedartagnan.fr/.
+D’ARTAGNANE-Velo, one of our Working Partners, is based in Lupiac, the birthplace of D’Artagnan, and was very involved in the celebrations of the 350th anniversary of the death of D’Artagnan on 25th June 1673.
+These activities continued in 2024 (details can be found at: https://www.autourdedartagnan.fr/ and will no doubt carry on in 2025.

 There is also the excellent and very well-researched Musee d’Artagnan in Lupiac which is well worth going out of your way to visit - https://www.lupiac.fr/lupiac#dartagnan-musee.